open-sauced/intro/CONTRIBUTING.md

    This command will start a local development server, and you can access the documentation in your web browser at `http://localhost:3000`.

-4. **Make and test changes**: With the local server running, you can make changes to the documentation files and immediately see the results in your browser.
+4. **Make and test changes**

+   With the local server running, you can make changes to the documentation files and immediately see the results in your browser.
 Test your changes thoroughly.

-5. **Stop the server**: When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the CLI.
+5. **Stop the server**

+   When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the terminal.

 #### Method 2: Using Visual Studio Code (VS Code) Go Live Feature